STAT545-UBC-hw-2018-19/hw07-fjbasedow/foofactors-master/README.md

 ### Vignette

-The vignette of this package can be found by typing `browseVignettes("foofactors")`into your console.
+The vignette of this package can be found [here](https://rpubs.com/fjbasedow/440261) or by typing `browseVignettes("foofactors")`into your console.

 ### Quick demo